 Where C1, C2, …, Cn are the concentrations of ice types in tenths of percent over the total region in study, and RV1, RV2, …, RVn are the risk values corresponding to each ice type per vessel classification.
-RV values are shown in Figure 11.
 Positive RIO values correspond to low risk routes, while negative RIO values correspond to high risk routes.